 1. Full Feedings

-It is absolutely paramount that you focus making sure your baby gets a full feeding.
+If you ever want to sleep more than two hours at a time, it is absolutely paramount that your baby gets a full feeding.

 Not only do babies with a nice, full tummy sleep much longer, but a full feeding also ensures that your baby is getting his calories during the day, instead of frequent snacks at nights.

 The most important takeaway is to make sure she doesn’t fall asleep while nursing.
-Got a sleepy baby?
-Me too!
 Tickle her feet, use a cold towel, change her diaper.
 Anything you can to make sure that it’s a nice, full feeding.

-(On that note, if you’re still struggling with breastfeeding as a whole, DO NOT FEEL BAD.
+(If you’re still struggling with breastfeeding as a whole, DO NOT FEEL BAD.
 Despite what people say, it’s not the easiest task.
-The best breastfeeding resource I’ve been able to find is the Breastfeeding Handbook.
-The book is super easy to read (only 28 pages) and filled with tutorials, diagrams, and trackers.
-And if you were like me and skipped the breastfeeding courses during pregnancy, you can also sign up for the free breastfeeding course. )
+The best breastfeeding resource I’ve been able to find is the Ultimate Breastfeeding Course by Milkology.
+It’s cheap ($19), only an hour long and filled with tricks on how to maintain your milk supply, get a good latch, and protect your breastfeeding relationship for the next year. )

 2. Consistent Feedings

-If you’ve read any of my blogs, you know that I’m a pretty firm believer in a consistent routine.
-Just understand that consistency does not necessarily mean rigidity.
+If you’ve read any of my posts, you know that I’m a pretty firm believer in a consistent routine.

 Your baby depends on you to set the scope for her day, especially in the beginning when she doesn’t even know the difference between night and day.
 Babies that eat whenever they feel the urge (or don’t) during the day can’t be expected to act any differently during the night.